cit1zen/workers-and-resources-community-tech-tree/README.md

    * There is a [list][7] of supported mods.
 * **How can I add my mod to the tech tree?**
    * Create an issue in the [official Github repository][2] to add your buildings.
-     We needs paths in format `SteamID/building_name`, and the techs that should unlock your buildings.
+     We will need the path in the following format `SteamID/building_name`, and the techs that should unlock your buildings.
-   * Or, you can open up a pull request that adds your buildings to the CTT.
+   * Or, you can open up a pull request that adds your building(s) to the CTT.

 ## Contacts